Up to 30% OFF SITEWIDE! Sale Ends 12/8. No Code Needed!

 5. Eye Fatigue

 Eye strain is a common condition for those who spend long hours in front of a digital screen.
-Blue-light glasses, like Pair Eyewear’s blue-light lenses, may help ease the strain associated with prolonged computer usage.
-You may also experience tired eyes when you focus on something for hours on end, such as being the primary driver on a road trip.
+Blue-light glasses, like Pair Eyewear’s, may help ease the strain associated with prolonged computer usage.

 Eye fatigue usually disappears with rest.
 But if the constant tiredness is accompanied by other troubling signs, such as headaches and burning eyes, you could be suffering from undiagnosed vision issues.